-The corporate relations office plays an important role bridging the corporate and academic worlds, recognizing that in order to be sustainable, a university-company collaboration must be based on business needs while still aligning with the priorities of the university.
-According to the University-Industry Demonstration Partnership, a "successful university-industry collaboration should support the mission of each partner.
-Any effort in conflict with the mission of either partner will ultimately fail."
+The corporate relations office plays an important role bridging the corporate and academic worlds, recognizing that in order to be sustainable, a universityindustry collaboration should support the mission of each partner.
+Any effort in conflict with the mission of either partner will ultimately fail."3 As the one campus office overseeing the entirety of all corporate collaborations on campus, the corporate relations office is uniquely situated to identify potential win-win opportunities by:

-"Any effort in conflict with the mission of either partner will ultimately fail."
+"Any effort in conflict with the mission of either partner will ultimately fail." company collaboration must be based on business needs while still aligning with the priorities of the university.
+According to the University-Industry Demonstration Partnership, a "successful university-